bas-noorlander/AdvancedWalking/README.md

 -  Intelligent bank cache system to see if teleports are available.
 -  Very scripter friendly.
 -  Optional: fallback to webwalking in case something fails.
 -  Code is 100% free and open source, including code for the mesh generator and updaters.
 Most code is unit tested as well(WIP).

 ##### Installation
-Simply clone this repository into your script and easily keep it up to date using `git pull`.
+Simply clone this repository into your script namespace and zip it together with your script when uploading.
+This way you can easily keep it up to date using `git pull`.

-Alternatively, you can download a zip of the project using the in the menu.
+Alternatively, you can download a zip of the project using the link in the menu.

 ##### Usage
 Instead of using your current walking method ie: `WebWalking.walkTo(destination)` you can simply use `AdvancedWalking.travel(destination)`.
 Note that the `travel` method will try to use teleports/agility shortcuts if they are available.
 You can also call `AdvancedWalking.walk(destination)` to force walking only.
-More options are available, see below.
+There are many features available, i'll try to explain some major ones below.

 If you only want to find a path to the destination (without going there).
 You can use `AdvancedWalking.findPath(destination)`.
 Which will generate a path from the players' position to the destination.
 Alternatively use `AdvancedWalking.findPath(start, destination)` to use a different starting position.
 These functions return a `Path` object which contain the tiles and any actions it has to take (like climbing stairs, or optionally teleport).
 View the `Path` [javadocs]() for more information.